Trainer's Tips

 Getting Started

-If you want to try this with your own dog, keep it simple and practical.
+If you want to try this with your own dog, keep it simple, practical, and structured.

 Start by choosing a box that your dog can comfortably fit their whole head into.
-For most large breed dogs, Anglian Dog Work's 30cm box works well.
-Solid sides matter — they reduce visual distraction and help your dog commit to staying in position rather than scanning the environment.
+For most large breed dogs, Anglian Dog Work's 30cm box works perfectly.
+Solid sides matter immensely — they reduce visual distraction and help your dog commit to staying in position rather than scanning the environment.

-You’ll also want a clear reward marker, whether that’s a clicker or a verbal marker like “good”, so your dog understands when the exercise is complete and they can come away from the box.
+You’ll also want a clear reward marker, whether that’s a mechanical clicker or a consistent verbal marker like “good”, so your dog understands exactly when the exercise is complete and they can come away from the box.

-If you feed dry food, you can use the box straight away.
+• If you feed dry kibble, you can use the box for box feeding dog training steps straight away.

-If you feed raw, begin by using the box as a bowl.
-As your training develops and you need to handle food more easily, you can switch to air-dried raw.
+• If you feed a raw diet, begin by using the box as a bowl.
+As your training develops and you need to handle individual food rewards more easily, you can switch to high-quality air-dried raw food.

-Use the box at meal times and feed your dog their usual daily food allowance in this way.
+Use the box at regular meal times and feed your dog their usual daily food allowance in this manner.
+Start today, keep it consistent, and see what positive structural changes you notice in your own companion.